Oreoxmt/octopus-github/README.md

 ## FAQs

+### How to update the userscript?

+The following uses Tampermonkey as an example.

+1. Click the Tampermonkey icon in the browser toolbar.

+2. Click **Dashboard**.
+The Tampermonkey dashboard is displayed.

+3. Click **Installed userscripts**.
+The list of installed userscripts is displayed.

+4. Select **Octopus GitHub**.

+5. Choose **Trigger update** from the **Apply this to all selected scripts** menu and click **Start**.
+The userscript is updated to the latest version.

 ### Why is the bulk comment feature not working?

 1. Check if you have configured a Github personal access token.